 We'll continue.

-Greg Jarrett and uh David Schoen, 800 nine four-one Sean, toll-free telephone number.
+Greg Jarrett and David Schoen, 800-941-Sean, toll-free telephone number.

 We'll come back on the other side and pick this up.

-You know, the only thing I want to see is I want to see the pre-dawn raids.
+The only thing I want to see is I want to see the pre-dawn raids.

-How many people do we know, Greg Jarrett that lied to Congress?
+How many people do we know, Greg Jarrett, that lied to Congress?

-When is that gonna happen to Hillary?
+When is that going to happen to Hillary, who we know committed crimes?

-Selective and unequal prosecution now has become the mantra at the Department of Justice and U.S. attorney's offices.
+Selective and unequal prosecution now has become the mantra at the Department of Justice and U.S. Attorney's Offices.

 And it's a shame.